fontilan/hitomezashi/README.md

 https://fontilan.github.io/hitomezashi/

-A simple Hitomezashi pattern generator
+A simple Hitomezashi patterns generator.

+Refresh the page for a new pattern.